axibase/axibase-collector-docs/jobs/aws.md

 Refer to [AWS Documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/CW_Support_For_AWS.html) for a complete list of available metrics.

-You can configure the AWS job to collect metrics for all or a subset of namespaces.
+Configure an AWS Job to collect metrics for all or a subset of namespaces.
 To reduce the number of API queries, collect data only for AWS services that you use.

-Available namespaces:
+**Available namespaces**:

 ![](./images/aws-namespaces.png)

 ## Schema

-The CloudWatch metrics are stored in ATSD using the following naming convention:
+CloudWatch metrics are stored in ATSD using the following naming convention:

 ```ls
 {namespace}.{metric-name}.{statistic-name}